Table of contents

 - Can be both Internal Customers and/or External Customers

-- The External Inputs are those Inputs that supplied to the process in order for the process to function
+- External Inputs are those Inputs that supplied to the process for the process to function

 - These External Inputs are outside of the scope of our LEAN or Lean Six Sigma project